zapier/zapier-platform-cli/README.md

 > Go check out our [full CLI reference documentation](docs/cli.md) to see all the other commands!

+## Creating an App

+Creating an App can be done entirely locally and they are fairly simple Node.js apps using the standard Node environment and should be completely testable.
+However, a local app stays local until you `zapier register`.

+If you'd like to manage your **local App**, use these commands:

+* `zapier init --template=resource` - initialize/start a local app project
+* `zapier scaffold resource Contact` - auto-injects a new resource, trigger, etc.
+* `zapier test` - run the same tests as `npm test`
+* `zapier validate` - ensure your app is valid
+* `zapier describe` - print some helpful information about your app

-## Project Structure
+### Project Structure

-In your `zapier-example` folder, you should see this general structure.
+In your app's folder, you should see this general recommended structure.
 The `index.js` is Zapier's entry point to your app.
 Zapier expects you to export an `App` definition there.

 ```plain
 $ tree .